Western Wellbeing Hub

 Our DBT skills group offers a supportive space to build resilience, improve emotional wellbeing, and develop practical skills to navigate life’s challenges.
 Learn more

-Western Wellbeing Hub services are for:
+Western Wellbeing Hub services are available for:

 You can self-refer by completing the online referral form via the link below.
 Alternatively, ask your GP or health worker to make a referral on your behalf.